adamwjohnson5/Boilerplate/README.md

 # Boilerplate

-A web app boilerplate for modern browsers.
+A simple web app boilerplate for modern browsers.